For answers to other questions, do just strike up a discussion with classmates!

 Nope!
 If you would like an edX Verified Certificate, you can pay for verification at any point, even after completing all of the coursework.
 (Though we recommend, to avoid any logistical issues that can delay certificate issuance, that you verify before finishing the course.
 Otherwise, you will need to reach out to the staff to request a manual re-issue.)

-At the start of each calendar year, we clean up our gradebook and “reset” it, but your past progress is archived.
-Once you have an assignment submitted and graded in 2020, your past progress will be automatically imported.
+At the start of each calendar year (this year, on 14 January 2021) we clean up our gradebook and “reset” it, but your past progress is archived.
+Once you have an assignment submitted and graded in 2021, your past progress will be automatically imported.
 Just sit tight!